morethemesbaby/wp-best-practices/wp-content/themes/mo-theme/HTML.md

 ### HTML element attributes are generated

-Every class name, element identifier, data attribute is generated instead of being added manually.
+Class names, element identifiers of a component are generated instead of being added manually.
 Manual work is a bug.
 [Always be automating](https://morethemes.baby/2018/04/05/manual-work-is-a-bug-always-be-automating-a-b-a/).

 The format follows the [BEM standard](http://getbem.com/introduction/) with a small modification: instead of `block__element--modifier` we use `block-element--modifier`.

 This can be re-configured if your project is huge.
 For usual WorPress projects this change enhances readability.

-There will be less nesting, more folders and transparency.
+There will be less nesting, more folders and better transparency.

 Instead of:
 ```